jonahkeegan/critgenius-listener/docs/orchestration-troubleshooting.md

   ```

 - **Cycle detected in service dependency graph:** At least two services depend on each other
   directly or indirectly.
+The orchestrator now prints the specific cycle path (for example,
-Inspect the `dependencies` (or legacy `dependsOn`) arrays for every
+  `api -> worker -> api`) to speed diagnosis.
+Inspect the `dependencies` (or legacy `dependsOn`)
-  service in `services.yaml` and ensure the graph flows in one direction.
-A simple cycle to watch
+  arrays for every service in `services.yaml` and ensure the graph flows in one direction.
+A simple
-  for:
+  cycle to watch for:

   ```yaml
   api: